 For example, stiffer royal icing is great for dots or pearl borders, but a runnier, more liquid consistency can create painterly effects.
 Read on to find out our top tips and advice for the right royal icing consistency!

-Check out four common options for royal icing consistency, how to make them and when to use them.
+Check out four common options for royal icing consistency.

 While different bakers will use slightly different icing consistencies (and call them different names), here are the four we’ll cover: